sephilion/hello-world/README.md

 # hello-world

-Thia ia a test documetn for better understanding of GitHub and its branch feature.
+Thia is a test documetn for better understanding of GitHub and its branch feature.